(agenda in formation | subject to change)

 What works are being created and performed, and how are they shaped by our socioeconomic, political, and cultural climate?
 What role do millennials serve in dance, dance-making, and the larger context of creative placemaking for cultural communities?
 How do we hold those creating and those governing funding and cultural plan accountable to the visibility and accessibility of dance-making within this contemporary condition?
 Join Dance/NYC's Junior Committee in a panel session with dance artists, community organizers, and curators that situates and interrogates the contemporary condition of dance and dance-making as it pertains to the cultivation of cultural communities.

-- Niya Nicholson, Development Assistant, Gibney Dance; Chief of Staff, MOVE(NYC); Company Administrator, Nimbus Dance Works; freelance arts consultant; Member, Dance/NYC Junior Committee (Co-Moderator)
+- Niya Nicholson, Arts Administrator: Gibney Dance, MOVE(NYC); and Nimbus Dance Works; freelance arts consultant; Member, Dance/NYC Junior Committee (Co-Moderator)

 - Tara Sheena, freelance dancer and writer; Member, Dance/NYC Junior Committee (Co-Moderator)